Lifting Families Up – Supporting families of the MMIWG

 One-to-One Counselling with Char Leon, MSW, MEd

 We’re offering free, online one-to-one trauma counselling for Indigenous people who have missing or murdered family members.
 This service is gender-inclusive, open to people who identify as men, women or otherwise.
-Due to the Covid-19 situation, counselling sessions will be held online on Zoom or by telephone.
+Counselling sessions are held online on Zoom or by telephone.

 To arrange an appointment for yourself or a family member, email email@example.com